 There is a reason better merchants pull out all the stops during December – it jolts jaded shoppers into the higher brain area that engages a sense of childlike wonder.

-Look at the cost of a full-on decorated retail store as a marketing expense that makes your retail store a destination—a place deserving of a shopper’s time, investment, and curiosity.
+Look at the cost of a fully decorated retail store as a marketing expense that makes your store a destination—a place deserving of a shopper’s time, investment, and curiosity.

 Convert holiday shoppers into a volunteer marketing army when you do it right.